terramate-io/terramate/docs/functions/tm_format.md

 ### Default Format Verbs

-When `%v` is used, Terraform chooses the appropriate format verb based on the value type.
+When `%v` is used, Terramate chooses the appropriate format verb based on the value type.

 | Type      | Verb  |
 | --------- | ----- |